-The duration of the projects must fall within the following ranges depending on the project type:
+The duration of the projects must fall within the following ranges:

-Type of project Duration of project

-Standard From 18 to 30 months
+Type of project Duration of project Standard From 18 to 24 months

-Small-scale From 12 to 18 months

 The duration of the project must be respected.
 Otherwise, the application will be rejected.

 Advance payment

 Based on the Subsidy Contract concluded between the LP and the MA, the LP is entitled to receive an advance payment, on behalf of the partnership, in an amount of maximum 25% from the total cost of the project.